-Figure 102: Inserting the integrated battery
+Figure 127: Inserting the integrated battery

-- 1 Place the battery into the lower mount with the contacts facing the front (1). - 2 Flip the battery upwards so that the battery is held by the retainer guard (2). - 3 Keep the lock open with the key. - 4 Push the battery upwards (3). - ⇒ The battery can be heard locking into place. - 5 Check battery to ensure it is firmly in place on all sides. - 6 Lock the battery with the battery key; otherwise, the battery may fall out of the mount when you open the see (4). - 7 Remove the battery key from the battery lock. - 8 Check the battery to ensure it is firmly in place before each ride.
+- 1 Place the battery into the integrated battery lower mount with the contacts facing the front (1). - 2 Flip the battery upwards so that the battery is held by the retainer guard (2). - 3 Push the battery upwards (3). - ⇒ There is an audible clicking noise. - 4 Check battery to ensure it is firmly in place. - 5 Lock the battery with the battery key; otherwise, the battery may fall out of the mount when you open the see (4). - 6 Remove the battery key from the battery lock. - 7 Check the battery to ensure it is firmly in place before each ride.

-6.16.2 Charging the battery
+6.16.4 Charging the battery